skinnytwinvale/Amazon_vine_analysis/README.md

 Paid Vine Program

-33 total reviews
+-33 total reviews
-15 5-star reviews
+-15 5-star reviews
-45.5% of vine reviews were 5-star
+-45.5% of vine reviews were 5-star
-Unpaid reviews
+-Unpaid reviews

-45,388 total reviews
+-45,388 total reviews
-23,733 5-star reviews
+-23,733 5-star reviews
-52.3% of unpaid reviews were 5-star
+-52.3% of unpaid reviews were 5-star

 **2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?**